jq-rs/mlestalk-ui/README.md

 Uses [MlesTalk WebWorker](https://github.com/jq-rs/mles-webworker) to handle all data traffic.

-Please see more details at http://mles.io/app.
+Please see more details at http://mles.io/app and check Reddit [/r/mles](https://www.reddit.com/r/mles/) channel for everything new, like future planned features.